Advertisement

 In addition to nausea and vomiting, you may experience other issues with pregnancy that affect your bathroom habits—including constipation and frequent urination.

-Constipation is typically considered to be fewer than three bowel movements per week, hard, dry stool or stool that is difficult to pass.
+Constipation is typically considered to be fewer than three bowel movements per week, hard and dry stool, or stool that is difficult to pass.
 “The progesterone produced by the placenta slows the bowels down,” says Brown.
-Constipation can occur early in pregnancy, and can continue throughout pregnancy.
+Constipation can occur early in pregnancy and can continue throughout pregnancy.

 Frequent urination is also common.
-Symptoms can start even earlier than your missed period, when the embryo begins making the pregnancy hormone hCG and the placenta (the organ that develops during pregnancy to support and nourish the fetus) starts making progesterone, prompting you to run to the bathroom more often.
+Symptoms can start even earlier than your missed period, when the embryo begins making the pregnancy hormone hCG and the placenta (the organ that develops during pregnancy to support and nourish the fetus) starts making progesterone.
+This can prompt you to run to the bathroom more often.

 Changes in bowel habits can contribute to bloating, which can happen early and may continue throughout the nine months of pregnancy.
 The hormone progesterone causes your muscle tissues to relax, slowing down digestion.
-That, in addition to an expanding uterus, can put pressure on your bowels and contribute to bloating.
+That, in addition to an expanding uterus, can put pressure on your bowels and contribute to bloating and gas during pregnancy.

 Here’s how to ease bathroom issues during pregnancy:

-• Aim to get at least 25 grams of fiber a day from foods like leafy greens (like spinach and collards) and whole grains.
+• Aim to get at least 25 grams of fiber a day from foods like whole grains and leafy greens, such as spinach and collards.

 • Stay hydrated.